ValveSoftware/GameNetworkingSockets/README.md

     UDP-based, we mean non-connection-oriented code, where each time you send a packet, you specify the recipient's address.)
   * See [README_P2P.md](README_P2P.md) for more info
+* Cross platform.
+This library has shipped on consoles, mobile platforms, and non-Steam stores, and has been used to facilitate cross-platform connectivity.
+Contact us to get access to the code.
+(We are not allowed to distributed it here.)

 What it does *not* do: